Vaccinations and Vaccine Serology for Cats and Dogs

-Many dogs get years of protection from a single vaccine, the problem is we can’t tell just by looking at them.
+Many dogs will get years of protection from a single vaccine, the only problem is we can’t tell just by looking at them.
 A simple blood test (it’s called vaccine serology or titre testing) will tell us if or when your dog needs a booster injection.

 Rabies vaccination is only given to dogs that will be travelling out of the UK.